High Cross, Leicestershire: Roman period

 While the exact point of the Roman Fosse Way and Watling Street junction is unknown, historians agree to its location around the current meeting point of the two roads, High Cross.
 The Roman name Venonae (also sometimes Venonis or Venoni) (Note: The different forms of the name reflect different analyses of the grammar in the original Latin text of the Antonine Itinerary: the original text uses "Venonis" but -is is a dative case ending, meaning the name of the settlement was Venonae, Venoni or Venona.) is known from the Antonine Itinerary, a contemporary register of the stations and distances along various Roman roads likely produced at the end of the third century.
-(Note: The first historian to identify High Cross with Venonae was William Camden (1551-1623).
-The Victoria County History for Leicestershire observes that "The Antonine Itinerary places Venonae at the spot where these roads [Watling Street and Fosse Way] cross, and also assigns to Venonae distances from other places known to us — Manduessedum [today Mancetter] and Bannaventa [in Northamptonshire] — which agree satisfactorily with the actual mileage, it is natural that there should have been general agreement among archaeologists, since Camden, to identify Venonae and High Cross.")
+(Note: The first historian to identify High Cross with Venonae was William Camden (1551–1623).
+The Victoria County History for Leicestershire observes that "The Antonine Itinerary places Venonae at the spot where these roads [Watling Street and Fosse Way] cross, and also assigns to Venonae distances from other places known to us – Manduessedum [today Mancetter] and Bannaventa [in Northamptonshire] – which agree satisfactorily with the actual mileage, it is natural that there should have been general agreement among archaeologists, since Camden, to identify Venonae and High Cross.")
 The etymology of the name Venonae is uncertain.
 (Note: It may relate to a Celtic word denoting love or family (related to the Latin word "Venus").
-Academic ALF Rivett tentatively suggests that an etymology of Venonae could be "a goddess name *Uenond, something like 'The Loveable One', used as a river-name and, with formative suffix, this applied to a town; perhaps *Uenonion."
-But Rivett goes on to note that "This is very hazardous.")
+Academic A. L. F. Rivet tentatively suggests that an etymology of Venonae could be "a goddess name *Uenond, something like 'The Loveable One', used as a river-name and, with formative suffix, this applied to a town; perhaps *Uenonion."
+But Rivet goes on to note that "This is very hazardous.")

 Venonae may have been the meeting point for Roman regiments in their final battle against Boudica, sometimes called 'The Battle of Watling Street' which would have been fought nearby.

-The Roman Settlement
+Fort

 The first Roman structure at High Cross was a fort, located about 1 km to the North West from the current High Cross, dating to the first few years of the Roman occupation (AD 44–47).
 This was in the period when the Fosse Way represented the limits (if not a formal frontier) of Roman colonisation.
 The fort predated the Roman construction of Watling Street in the 60sAD, which built over some of the structures of the fort.
 The fort had two entrances on the North West and south-east sides with a timber gateway on the South East.
 There was a turf rampart, 3 meters wide and V-shaped ditch.
 "Internal features located were the cobbled intervallum-street [a perimeter street that ran around the ramparts], part of a barrack-building, and a water-tank near the east angle".
 The fort was discovered in the late 1960s from the air by the pioneer of aerial archaeology, Kenneth St Joseph.